DataDog/apigentools/docs/index.md

 container-apigentools generate --builtin-templates
 ```

 Note that you're using the `--builtin-templates` argument here to tell apigentools to use templates that are built in to openapi-generator.

-By default, apigentools expects you to pregenerate the templates using the [templates command](cli.md#apigentools-templates), but you really only need to do this when you need to change openapi-generator included templates.
+If using [template patches](workflow.md#add-template-patches), the containerized version of apigentools preprocesses the templates and runs the code generation as part of `container-apigentools generate`.
+When using non-containerized version, template preprocessing has to be done prior to code generation using the [templates command](cli.md#apigentools-templates).

 You can now browse the generated code under `generated/my-api-client-go/myapi_v1`.
 Note that if you want to make this a proper Go module with per-major-API-version submodules, you need to also add top-level `go.mod` and `go.sum` files.
 Place these in `generated/my-api-client-go`.
 If you want to continue working on this example, see the [downstream templates](workflow.md#add-downstream-templates) documentation for instructions.